-This procedure is the most accurate and conclusive of diagnostic tools, when seeking confirmation of pulmonary hypertension.
-A thin flexible tube with a small inflatable balloon on the tip (a swan ganz catheter) is inserted through a neck or groin vein, and threaded all the way to the right side of the heart, into the pulmonary artery, where pressures are recorded.
+- During this procedure, a thin flexible tube with a small inflatable balloon on the tip is inserted through a large vessel (typically in the groin, wrist or neck) and carefully threaded all the way to the right side of the heart and into the pulmonary artery, where pressures are recorded.

 - This is a really important test to confirm the diagnosis and to guide us regarding the associated severity.